open-ephys/bonsai-onix1-docs/articles/hardware/breakout/digital-inputs.md

 but are also 5V tolerant.
 In the Breakout Board example workflow, the `DigitalInput`'s `DeviceName` property is set to "BreakoutBoard/DigitalInput".
 This links the `DigitalInput` operator to the corresponding configuration operator.

+`Clock`, `DigitalInputs`, and `Buttons` are all members of `DigitalInputDataFrame` which are each selected by a [MemberSelector](xref:Bonsai.Expressions.MemberSelectorBuilder) operator.
+They contain the <xref:OpenEphys.Onix1.ContextTask.AcquisitionClockHz>-based sample times, digital port status, and buttons' status, respectively.
+The [MatrixWriter](xref:Bonsai.Dsp.MatrixWriter) operators save the selected members to files with the following format: `digital-clock_<filecount>.raw`,  and `digital-pins_<filecount>.raw`, and `digital-buttons_<filecount>.raw`, respectively.

-The [CsvWriter](xref:Bonsai.IO.CsvWriter) operator writes the `Clock`, `DigitalInputs`, and `Buttons` members from the `DigitalInputDataFrame` to a file with the following name format: `digital-input_<filecount>.csv`.
-Because `CsvWriter` is a _sink_ operator, its output sequence is equivalent to its input sequence.
-In other words, its output is equivalent to `DigitalInput`'s output.
-Therefore, it's possible to use [MemberSelector](xref:Bonsai.Expressions.MemberSelectorBuilder) operators on the `CsvWriter` to select members from `DigitalInputDataFrame`.
-This is most easily performed by clicking the relevant members that appear by hovering over the "Output" option that appears in the context menu that appears after right-clicking the `CsvWriter` node.
-The members selected in the workflow, <xref:OpenEphys.Onix1.DigitalPortState> and <xref:OpenEphys.Onix1.BreakoutButtonState>, are enumerators with values that correspond to bit positions of the breakout board's digital ports.
-When `DigitalPortState` or `OpenEphys.Onix1.BreakoutButtonState` is connected to a `HasFlags` operator, the names that appear in the `HasFlags`'s `Value` property's dropdown menu correspond to bit positions in the respective digital input port.
-In this workflow, the top `HasFlags` operator checks if `Triangle` or `X` are `True`.
+Because `MatrixWriter` is a _sink_ operator, its output sequence is equivalent to its input sequence.
+For example, the output of the `MatrixWriter` connected to `Button` is equivalent to `Button`'s output.
+Therefore, it's possible to process digital data by branching directly off the `MatrixWriter` operators.
+The selected `DigitalInputs` and `Buttons` members are both enumerator
+types: <xref:OpenEphys.Onix1.DigitalPortState> and <xref:OpenEphys.Onix1.BreakoutButtonState>,
+respectively.
+Enumerators assign names to values.
+When `DigitalPortState` or `BreakoutButtonState` is connected to a `HasFlags` operator, these names appear in the `HasFlags`'s `Value` property's dropdown menu.
+In this case, the values that these names represent correspond to bit positions of the breakout board's digital ports.
+In this workflow, the top `HasFlags` operator checks if `Pin0` is `True`, and the bottom `HasFlags` operator checks if `Triangle` or `X` are `True`.